bnomei/kirby3-redirects/README.md

 - default: `301`

 **map**
 - default: A closure to get the structure from `site.txt`.
-Define you own if you want the section to be in a different blueprint.
+Define you own if you want the section to be in a different blueprint or skip the blueprint and just use code.

 ## Disclaimer